Zelotes zonognathus: Distribution

 Zelotes zonognathus is found in DRC, Ivory Coast, Mali, Namibia, Zimbabwe, and South Africa.
 In South Africa, it is recorded from five provinces: Free State, KwaZulu-Natal, Limpopo, Northern Cape, and North West.

 Habitat and ecology

 The species occurs at altitudes ranging from 83 to 1,516 m above sea level.
 They are free-running ground spiders found under stones during the day and inhabit the Grassland and Savanna biomes.

 Conservation

 Zelotes zonognathus is listed as Least Concern by the South African National Biodiversity Institute due to its wide range.
 The species is protected in Erfenisdam Nature Reserve, Sandveld Nature Reserve, Ndumo Game Reserve, and uMkhuze Game Reserve.
 There are no significant threats to the species.

 Etymology

 The species is named after the farm Eierfontein near Hanover where it was originally collected.

 Taxonomy

 The species was originally described by Purcell in 1907 from the farm Eierfontein near Hanover as Melanophora zonognathus.
-It was revised by FitzPatrick in 2007 and is known from both sexes.
+It was revised by Moira FitzPatrick in 2007 and is known from both sexes.